nabobalis/PhDThesis/README.md

 ### Building the Thesis

 As it stands, as the figures do not need the raw data to be made.
-This will build with pdflatex and output a file at `thesis/thesis.pdf`.
+This will build with pdflatex and output a file called `thesis.pdf`.

 Copyright
 ---------